smallk/smallk.github.io/pages_documentation_tools.md

 	* [Sample Runs](#sample_run_flat)

 <h1 id="intro"> Introduction </h1>
-The SmallK library provides a number of algorithm implementations for performing various data analytics tasks such as topic modeling, clustering, and dimension reduction.
+The SmallK library provides a number of algorithm implementations for low rank approximation of a matrix.
+These can be used for performing various data analytics tasks such as topic modeling, clustering, and dimension reduction.
 This section will provide more in-depth description of the tools available with examples that can be expanded/modified for other application domains.

 Before diving into the various tools, it will be helpful to set up the command line environment to easily run the various executables that comprise the SmallK library.
 First the command line needs to know where to find the executable files to run the tools.
 Since while installing SmallK  ‘make_install’ was run, the executables are located in /usr/local/smallk/bin.
 Thus, this should be added to the ‘$PATH’ system variable or added to the environment.
 The following command line performs the task of modifying the path avoiding the need to cd into directories were the tools are located: